humitos/emacs-configuration/README.rst

 These modules are related with `Rope`, `ropemacs`, `rope-mode`, `Pymacs`, `pep8`, `pyflakes`, `pylint` and `cssutils`.

-Those modules are used by some emacs modules as `flymake`, `python-mode`, etc.
+Those modules are used by some emacs modules like `flymake`, `python-mode`, etc.

 I have `virtualenvwrapper` configured, so the following command are